Table of Contents

 Does the Roland RD-88 top the FP 10?
-Yes, I think it does, but is it worth the additional $500?
-No, I personally don’t believe it is, especially for those looking for more sounds to explore, with the RD-88 packing 3,000 sounds.
+Yes, I think it does, but is it worth the additional money?
+Again, I believe it is, especially for those looking for more sounds to explore, with the RD-88 packing 3,000 sounds.

-The effects department is also won by the RD-88, with 6 types of reverb to really bring out the warmth in your piano sounds.
+The effects department is also won by the RD-88, with six reverb types to bring out the warmth in your piano sounds.

 Gigging With The RD-88